It’s not easy to get car insurance after a driving ban, but it is certainly possible.

 UNLOCK have lots of information on their website.

-Penalty Notices (when you accept a fine and points without going to court) are unlikely to make finding someone to insure you difficult but they may increase your premium slightly.
+Penalty notices (when you accept a fine and points without going to court) are unlikely to make finding insurance difficult, but they may increase your premium slightly.

-Even if you are mid-term with an insurer you should tell them about a penalty notice.
-If you don’t and it comes out later, it could affect a claim you want to make.
+Even if you are mid-term with an insurer you should tell them about a penalty notice, otherwise you might invalidate your policy.

 On a positive note, once you have your new insurance in place you will be on your way to creating a fresh history.

-If you’re careful to keep a clean record, after 3 years the ban will be considered a lot less significant and your premiums should come down.
-After 5 years it’s effectively irrelevant (unless you served a custodial sentence).
+If you’re careful to keep a clean record, after three years the ban will be considered a lot less significant and your premiums should come down.
+After five years it’s spent and, therefore, effectively irrelevant.

 Getting post-convicted car insurance is less painful than it can initially seem.